Pinterest Pixel

 Is there a way to format addresses in Excel?

-Yes, you can format physical addresses in Excel to ensure they are consistent and readable.
+Yes, you can format physical addresses in Excel so that they are consistent and readable.
 It’s best to use separate columns for each part of the address—street, city, state, ZIP code, country—to facilitate sorting and searching.
 To combine these into one formatted address in another cell, use the CONCATENATE function or the ampersand (&) to join the different parts with commas and spaces as appropriate.
 For example, =A2 & ", " & B2 & ", " & C2 & " " & D2 & ", " & E2 would create a full address from individual columns.

 If you like this Excel tip, please share it